domfarolino/algorithms/src/datastructures/SLL/README.md

   }
 ```

-In the average case however, we can iterate through the list with a temporary pointer until this pointer's next is equal to the tail pointer.
+In the average case, however, we can iterate through the list with a temporary pointer until this pointer's next is equal to the tail pointer.
 Our
 pointer will be sitting at the node right before our tail and we can proceed to:

 1. Delete our tail